rafael0rueda/freecode-fastapi/README.md

 # README

-Project using FastAPI, postgres, psycopg and sqlalquemy.
+This project use FastAPI, postgres, psycopg and sqlalquemy.

+#### Env

-Remeber create the `.env` file in root of the proyect.
+create the `.env` file in root of the proyect.

 #### Create virtual enviroment py: `py -m venv venv`